 Nick Scott, IBM Compose

-Samsung SDS and Scylla: From PoC to Partnership, and Beyond
+Samsung SDS and ScyllaDB: From PoC to Partnership, and Beyond

 Kuyul Noh, Samsung SDS